Self-Directed Roth IRA

-You can choose to open a Self-Directed IRA as either a Self-Directed Traditional IRA or as a Self-Directed Roth IRA.
+When opening a Self-Directed IRA, you can choose to establish your IRA as a Self-Directed Traditional IRA or as a Self-Directed Roth IRA.
 A Self-Directed Traditional IRA is a tax-deferred investment account.
 This means that you do not pay any taxes when you initially fund your account.
 Instead, the taxes are due when the account holder reaches 73 years old and takes out a required minimum distribution (RMD).
-However, with a Self-Directed Roth IRA, the account holder pays taxes upfront.
+However, with a Self-Directed Roth IRA, also sometimes called a Self-Managed Roth IRA, the account holder pays taxes up front.
 Then, when the money is distributed in retirement, it can be taken out tax-free.
-Basically, the account holder is paying the tax bill now so that they do not pay taxes on their distributions later.
+Self-Directed Roth IRAs allow the account holder to pay the tax now, hopefully at a better rate, so they do not pay taxes on their distributions later.

-The best Self-Directed Roth IRA will allow investors to expand beyond Wall Street products.
-With a Self-Directed Roth IRA, account holders can invest in alternative assets with their retirement funds.
+For investors looking to expand beyond Wall Street investment products, a Self-Directed Roth IRA could be the best investment option.
+With a Self-Directed Roth IRA, account holders can invest in alternative assets with their retirement funds, opening up a wider variety of opportunities to diversity and accrue value.

 What are the Advantages of a Self-Directed Roth IRA?